openpgp-pqc/openpgp-pqc-draft-individual-openpgp-nist-bp-comp/draft-ehlen-openpgp-nist-bp-comp.md

 The construction is a one-step key derivation function compliant to {{SP800-56C}}, Section 4, based on SHA3-256.
 It is given by the following algorithm, which computes the key encryption key `KEK` that is used to wrap, i.e., encrypt, the session key.

+\[Note to the reader: the key combiner defined in the current version of this draft is not actually compliant to {{SP800-56C}}, since the NIST standard requires that the shared secret is fed to the KDF first whereas the combiner defined here feeds the key shares of the two component schemes, which together form the shared secret, in two parts with public information in between.
+The combiner will be reworked to fix this defect in conformance to the combiner defined in draft-ietf-openpgp-pqc.
+The change is planned to be integrated into both drafts prior to IETF 121.\]

     //   multiKeyCombine(ecdhKeyShare, ecdhCipherText, ecdhPublicKey, mlkemKeyShare,
     //                   mlkemCipherText, mlkemPublicKey, fixedInfo)
     //